 Our aim is to reduce the impact of diabetes on society – and improve the lives of people with diabetes – by fostering an understanding of the disease, eliminating misplaced blame, and ensuring access to care.

 Since 2016, the diaTribe Foundation has convened annual meetings with groups of diverse leaders from across the diabetes ecosystem.
-These dSeries Executive Innovation Labs aim to harness the power of collective thinking to address the problem of the global diabetes epidemic.
+These dSeries Executive Innovation Labs harness the power of collective thinking to address the problem of the global diabetes epidemic.

 The idea for the dNetwork grew out of the collaborative, action-minded spirit of the innovation labs.
 We are a varied group of people with different perspectives and experiences of diabetes: physicians and educators, industry executives and entrepreneurs, researchers, community leaders, nutritionists, advocates, and people with diabetes.
 We seek to understand root causes of the diabetes epidemic and innovate solutions that address those causes on a systemic level.